jameshughes89/cs102/src/site/topic22.rst

    :width: 500 px
    :align: center

-* With a nonlinear data structure, the order to traverse the nodes in is not immediately obvious
+* With a nonlinear data structure like a binary tree, the order to traverse the nodes in is not immediately obvious
 * We have a few common options to choose from